Ready for the next election, 2023/2024

 What's important here is that we didn't decide these results seat by seat – the same method is applied across the board.
 We apply any changes to the method to all constituencies, not one rule for some and a different rule for others.

 We do not base our recommendations on polling.
 We understand why people send us polls, especially particularly striking ones – but a striking poll is even more likely to be an outlier.
-Polls fluctuate all the time and were a notoriously unreliable guide in 2017, which was considered a 'shock result' mostly because the majority of polls called it wrongly.
+Polls fluctuate all the time and especially during an election period.

 The common theme in messages of this sort is that they want us to look at 2010 and make a Lib Dem recommendation – but 2010 was a high water mark for the Lib Dems that they have not come close to since.
 The Lib Dems picked up 23% of the vote in 2010 – the biggest vote the party had gained in any general election since its formation (as the successor to the SDP-Liberal Alliance) in 1988.
-They then lost much of this vote by forming the 2010 Tory-Lib Dem coalition.
+A high vote in 2010 does not make an area a 'historical heartland'.

 We're not going to change recommendations based on anecdotes from campaigners about how well a particular candidate is doing or not doing – we believe our recommendations need to be based on hard data about actual votes, not speculation.
 While we understand that people want to offer their local experience, accepting it would open us up to lobbying from local party campaigners as well as arbitrary decision-making.